 Dr. Culp maintains several academic titles and roles, including Professor of Orthopaedic Surgery, Thomas Jefferson University.
-He is also on the medical staff of and affiliated with Crozer-Keystone Health System, Main Line Health, and the Surgery Center of PA.
+He is also on the medical staff of and affiliated with Geisinger Health System and Community Health System.

 • American Society for Surgery of the Hand

 • U.S. Navy Society for Surgery of the Hand

 • American College of Surgeons Keystone Chapter (Region 1 Councilor)